elekind/euler-project/README.md

 $$

 $$\omega = v/r$$
 At a radius of $1/v_{r}$, the swimmer's angular velocity will be equal to the runner's.
 Outside it, it will be lesser and the runner can catch up to the swimmer's angular displacement; inside it the swimmer can outpace the runner's angular displacement.
-Meaning, the swimmer can always get to the point on the inner circle opposite to the runner  while staying within $1/v_{r}$.

 In a race, the swimmer is at the centre and the runner at the edge.
 The swimmer should therefore swim towards the runner's shadow (point opposite runner) on the circle of radius $1/v_{r}$.
 On reaching it, the swimmer should dash straight to the edge.
 Going in any other direction means that he will lose in angular displacement to the runner.

-For a square, the runner can be projected on the circle inscribed in the square and angular velocity calculated from it.
-Unlike the circle of radius $1/v_{r}$ in the first case, a petal like shape protruding towards the square's vertices is obtained.
-Similarly, for the hexagon.

 Consider the swimmer's position to be $\vec S$, runner's shadow's position to be $\vec {R ^\prime}$.
 Let $\vec {R